 Australia has a subsidized higher education for students pursuing the undergraduate degrees.
 They also give loan and grants for the post graduate students.
 Higher learning starts at undergraduate degree level to a doctoral degree offered in any field of study.

-Request Information Part time Master's Programs in Intellectual Property Law in New South Wales in Australia 2018
+Request Information Part time Masters Degrees in Intellectual Property Law in New South Wales in Australia 2018

 The unique feature of this course is that it may be undertaken entirely online, removing the need for students to attend face-to-face classes.